 "To get a mortgage, you have to prove that your income is reliable and sufficient enough to pay for your new mortgage as well as your existing debts"

-To mortgage-qualify in Canada, for the most part you have to prove you reliably make money "sufficient to service your debts."
+To mortgage-qualify in Canada, for the most part, you have to prove you reliably make "sufficient income to service your debts."
 That means steady and predictable income sufficient to cover all your payments, including loans, credit cards, credit lines, support, etc. and – of course – the new mortgage payment and property taxes.

 The maximum mortgage that you can be approved for is determined by a maximum ratio of monthly debt payments to monthly income.
 This means if you have a lot of debt and payments given a fixed amount of income, there might not be enough left over for the home you’d like to buy.